Raidriar796/Resonite-On-Steam-Deck/README.md

 ## Controls

-I've made a layout (creatively named "Raidriar's Layout") you can use that should cover the majority of controls you might commonly use, I have some buttons left over as I plan on expanding the layout but it should remain mostly similar to how it is now.
-There are more layouts the community has made but I will be going over mine here.
+I've made a layout (creatively named "Raidriar's Layout") you can use that should cover the majority of common controls, I have some buttons left over as I plan on expanding the layout but it should remain mostly similar to how it is now.

+There are more layouts the community has made and I recommend checking other's out to see if another one works for you better.
+This guide for now will be focusing on just the one I'm making.

 - *A* - Jump
 - *B* - Crouch